 Another problem that can happen is the development of cataracts (or the clouding of the lens of the eye).
 Unprotected exposure to the sun’s UV rays is a cause of this (2).

-Lastly, eye cancer or uveal melanoma can develop with frequent unprotected sun exposure.
-Individuals who have light-colored eyes are at highest risk for developing eye cancer (3).
+Lastly, eye damage can develop with frequent unprotected sun exposure, especially in individuals with light-colored eyes (3).